 - And vs &: Use "and" instead of "&" unless the "&" is part of the official name of a proper noun (e.g., a law firm). - Acronyms: Always spell out its first use, followed by the acronym in parentheses.
 Spell out in both the Executive Summary and the Body of the report.
 Don't make up acronyms that aren't commonly known or used by the city client. - Cardinal directions: Capitalize "North" and other directions only when the word is part of a place name, like "North Bend" or "West Seattle."
 In other cases, use lower case, e.g., "on the north side of the street." - "City" vs "city": Capitalize "City" only if you are referring to city government.
 Include the full title, e.g., City of Tacoma, unless the city is evident in the context.
+Use lower case if you are referring to the city in general (not the government), e.g., "The city's population is diverse."
+Don't say "Bellevue City" or "COB."
-If you're just saying "The city has..." then use lower case.
-Don't say "Tacoma City" or "COT." - City department titles: When referring to a specific city or state department, introduce the full name of the department once in the executive summary and again in the body of the report:

-"Planning and Development Services (PDS)" or "Washington State Department of Ecology."
-After this, the department can be referred to by its initials or abbreviation: "PDS" or "Ecology."

-- Contractions: Avoid contractions like "don't" and "isn't."
+- City department titles: When referring to a specific city or state department, introduce the full name of the department once in the executive summary and again in the body of the report: "Planning and Development Services (PDS)" or "Washington State Department of Ecology."
+After this, the department can be referred to by its initials or shorthand: "PDS" or "Ecology." - Contractions: Avoid contractions like "don't" and "isn't."
 Use "do not" and "is not" instead. - Etc.: Do not use "etc." at the end of a list.
-Lists should be limited to the items you know you'd like to include. - Numbers: Spell out numbers one to nine, use numerals for anything above.
+Lists should be limited to the items you know you'd like to include. - "internet" not "Internet": Do not capitalize internet unless the word begins a sentence. - Numbers: Spell out numbers one to nine, use numerals for numbers 10 and above.
 An exception: for numbered streets, always use the number.
 Do not use superscripts for numbered street names: 1st St, not 1st St. - "Over" vs "more than": When referring to numbers, use "more than [a number], not "over" [a number].
 For example, "More than 40 people responded to the survey." - Percentages: Write as 50%, do not write out "50 percent."
-(This follows the Chicago style to use the % symbol for scientific or statistical copy.) - Spelling: Reference merriam-webster.com or the Oxford English Dictionary.
+(This follows the Chicago Style to use the % symbol for scientific or statistical copy.) - Spelling: Reference merriam-webster.com or the Oxford English Dictionary.
 For example, you might need to determine whether a compound word should be a single word or two words, e.g., "green space," "timeline," "row house," "townhome," "right-of-way," "gray water." - Strategic planning documents: Spell out fully, e.g., One Tacoma, Tacoma 2025.
 Do not abbreviate. - State names: Do not use postals codes, e.g., CA, WA, for state names.
 Spell out the name of the state, unless it appears in an address. - US, not U.S. - UW department titles: Use lower case letters for the names of academic departments: architecture, business, law, journalism.
-Capitalize only if you are referring to the entire title of a department, e.g., "School of Social Work."
+Capitalize only if you are referring to the entire title of a department, e.g., "School of Social Work." - 911, not 9-1-1: for the number to call in case of emergency